Experts offering 'little hope' for survival of beluga whale trapped in France's River Seine

 There had previously been talk of euthanasia as a solution to the mammal’s predicament but this has been ruled out said Sea Shepherd experts.
 It has also been considered too risky to try opening the lock gates to free the whale.
 Leaving him in the lock though could also prove fatal due to the stagnant water which is at a temperature much warmer than it is used to.

-“We are all sceptical about its ability to reach the sea by its own means.
-Even if we ‘freed’ him with a boat, it would be extremely dangerous, if not impossible”, added Lamya Essemlali.
+“We are all skeptical about his ability to reach the sea by his own means.
+Even if we ‘freed’ him with a boat, he would be extremely dangerous, if not impossible”, added Lamya Essemlali.

 Beluga dans la Seine : nous sommes avec lui actuellement, l'animal est extrêmement amaigri.
 L'urgence absolue est de tenter de le nourrir, ce que nous allons faire aujourd'hui.
 La réussite de l'opération dépendra de sa réaction. pic.twitter.com/wq7wiMu8XX